ryanwersal/python-serialization-comparison/README.md

 # Python Serialization Comparison

-A primitive comparison between several serialization formats and their performance.
+A primitive comparison between several serialization formats and their performance and serialized size.

 Currently compares: